amarinjs/sitio/_posts/2019-11-25-mgmt-cppr-security.md

 ##### Deleting a user

-This one is confusing, I don't know why it happens but won't allow you to delete the user bound to the original engineID
+This one is confusing, I don't know why it happens, it won't allow you to delete the user bound to the original engineID

 To delete it:

-1. snmp-server engineid local <original engineid>
+1. snmp-server engineid local original engineid

-2. no snmp-server user <username> <group> <version>
+2. no snmp-server user username group version

 From the montoring tool I would run Wireshark or tcpdump to look for snmp traffic.